xsj1984/VistaDream/README.md

 ## 🔦 ToDo List
 - [ ] Keep sky areas.
 The sky areas are deteced and removed at now for simplicity.
 - [ ] Support more types of camera trajectory.
-An example is given in [issue](https://github.com/WHU-USI3DV/VistaDream/issues/11).
+An example is given in this [issue](https://github.com/WHU-USI3DV/VistaDream/issues/11).
+- [ ] Support sparse-view-input (and no pose needed).
+An example is given in this [issue](https://github.com/WHU-USI3DV/VistaDream/issues/14).
 - [ ] VistaDream with Grad-Geowizard depth inpainting.
-- [ ] Colab Demo and better visualization.
+- [ ] Gradio Demo and better visualization.

 ## 💡 Citation
 If you find this repo helpful, please give us a 😍 star 😍.